rdkcentral/xts_core/README.md

 ## Usage

-After installation `xts` will be available as a command.
-This will pick up any file with the extenstion `.xts` and try to use it as it's config.
+After installation, `xts` will be available as a command.
+This will pick up any file with the extenstion `.xts` and try to use it as its config.
 The layout of the file dictates the commands that become available to use.

 **To check which commands are available run `xts --help`**